 I am an ambitious and driven thought leader and dedicated mentor in the construction industry.
-My passion to guide, inspire, and direct future leaders and industry professionals to construct their careers which leads to my founding the successful mentoring business, The Construction Coach.
+My passion to guide, inspire, and directing future leaders and industry professionals to construct their careers led to my founding of the successful mentoring business, The Construction Coach.

 I’m also the host of the industry-leading podcast, Constructing You.
 As a #1 Best Selling Author, my book Constructing Your Career is one of its kind, for people who want inspirational, practical action and unconventional career intelligence to construct their career.